OfficialOzioma/Api-game/README.md

 - Clone this github repo.
 - Edit your **.env** with your database details
 - Run `Composer install` to install the composer dependencies.
+- Run `php artisan migrate` this will migrate the database table.

 - Run `php artisan db:seed` to insert the dummy data into the database.
 - Run `php artisan serve` to start the application.